dewgong64/ThemeCafe/docs/themecreation/music/index.md

         [:fontawesome-solid-download: Download template (Music Without MII SFX)](templates/cafe_barista_men%20(NO%20MII%20SFX).bps){ .md-button .md-button--primary }

-        This template does not contain Mii SFX and will get you about 2:26 at 32000khz Stereo
+        This template does not contain Mii SFX and will get you about 2:26 at 32000 Hz Stereo

         ??? info "My music is still longer than 2:26"